shichao-an/notes/docs/bd/ch1.md

     * Hadoop handles failover when machines go down.
     * The serving layer uses replication to ensure availability when servers go down.
     * The batch and serving layers are also human-fault tolerant, because when a mistake is made, you can fix your algorithm or remove the bad data and recompute the views from scratch.
 * **Scalability**.
 Both the batch and serving layers are easily scalable.
-They’re both fully distributed systems, and scaling them is as easy as adding new machines.
+They're both fully distributed systems, and scaling them is as easy as adding new machines.
 * **Generalization**.
 You can compute and update arbitrary views of an arbitrary dataset.
 * **Extensibility**.
     * Adding a new view is as easy as adding a new function of the master dataset.
 Because the master dataset can contain arbitrary data, new types of data can be easily added.
-    * If you want to tweak a view, you don’t have to worry about supporting multiple versions of the view in the application.
+    * If you want to tweak a view, you don't have to worry about supporting multiple versions of the view in the application.
 You can simply recompute the entire view from scratch.
 * **Ad hoc queries**.
 The batch layer supports ad hoc queries innately.
 All the data is conveniently available in one location.
 * **Minimal maintenance**.
     * The main component to maintain in this system is Hadoop.
-Hadoop requires some administration knowledge, but it’s fairly straightforward to operate.
+Hadoop requires some administration knowledge, but it's fairly straightforward to operate.
-    * The serving layer databases are simple because they don’t do random writes.
-Because a serving layer database has so few moving parts, there’s lots less that can go wrong.
-As a consequence, it’s much less likely that anything will go wrong with a serving layer database, so they’re easier to maintain.
+    * The serving layer databases are simple because they don't do random writes.
+Because a serving layer database has so few moving parts, there's lots less that can go wrong.
+As a consequence, it's much less likely that anything will go wrong with a serving layer database, so they're easier to maintain.
 * **Debuggability**.
 Having the inputs and outputs of computations run on the batch layer gives you all the information you need to debug when something goes wrong.
     * In a traditional database, an output can replace the original input (such as when incrementing a value).
 In the batch and serving layers, the input is the master dataset and the output is the views.
 Likewise, you have the inputs and outputs for all the intermediate steps.